 Should You Claim Through Your Insurance?

 Many insurance companies in the UK offer windscreen cover as part of their policy.
 Although this comes with a small excess, it’s often the best choice for those that can’t afford the cost of replacing their windscreen.
 However, it’s worth noting that the claim may potentially increase your insurance premiums in the future.
-Therefore, it’s worth asking around for multiple quotes for the windscreen replacement as it really does vary
+Therefore, it’s worth asking around for multiple quotes for the windscreen replacement before claiming on your insurance because it really does vary

 How To Avoid Further Damage